ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 175 – 245 BPM, 3:10 | 6.52★, 7.06★, 7.62★, 8.15★, 8.70★\
 *description written by [Carpihat](https://osu.ppy.sh/users/10085090)*

 Christmas will be arriving this month.
-Therefore, we have also decided to nominate a prominent and Christmas-related beatmap.
-So we chose [Generic Holiday Song](https://osu.ppy.sh/beatmapsets/1329211) composed by **S3RL ft.
-Sara** mapped by the decent 7 keys mapper [kasumi99](https://osu.ppy.sh/users/13191908).
-This beatmap is mainly composed of chordstream and bracket with moderate density.
+Therefore, we have also decided to nominate a prominent and Christmas-related beatmap: [Generic Holiday Song](https://osu.ppy.sh/beatmapsets/1329211) composed by **S3RL ft.
+Sara** and mapped by the decent 7-key mapper [kasumi99](https://osu.ppy.sh/users/13191908).
+This beatmap is mainly composed of chordstreams and brackets with moderate density.
 The mapper has uploaded sped-up versions to facilitate practice for higher-skilled players.
 Please vote and show your support for this map if you like!

 ---

 That's all from us for this month!
 From [all of us working on Project Loved](https://loved.sh/contributors), we hope you had a wonderful 2024 and are ready to stick with us going into the new year!
 All the beatmaps that pass voting will reach the [Loved beatmap listing](https://osu.ppy.sh/beatmapsets?s=loved) soon after the polls end, so stay tuned and don't forget your vote, every person counts!

-More info about Project Loved can be found on its [wiki page](/wiki/Community/Project_Loved) and [website](https://loved.sh/).
+More info about Project Loved can be found on its [wiki page](https://osu.ppy.sh/wiki/Community/Project_Loved) and [website](https://loved.sh/).
 Stop by the #osu-loved channel of the [osu!
 Discord server](https://discord.com/invite/ppy) if you have any questions, concerns, or are interested in helping out.

 Don't forget we also have dedicated [Project Loved beatmap packs](https://osu.ppy.sh/beatmaps/packs?type=loved) where you can acquire yourself some shiny Project Loved medals!